 Adding high antioxidant foods to your diet?
 Don't forget about dark chocolate.
 It's an excellent source and way tastier than most other foods.
 You won't have to force yourself to eat it!

-Each dark chocolate product delivers its own dose of beneficial free-radical fighters.
+Each dark chocolate product delivers its own dose.
 So which should you choose?
 That depends.

 Do you want the most antioxidants per bite?
 Or are you more concerned about taste or convenience?